torvalds/linux/Documentation/power/runtime_pm.rst

 A device should be put in a low-power state only when there's some reason to think it will remain in that state for a substantial time.
-A common heuristic says that a device which hasn't been used for a while is liable to remain unused; following this advice, drivers should not allow devices to be suspended at runtime until they have been inactive for some minimum period.
-Even when the heuristic ends up being non-optimal, it will still prevent devices from "bouncing" too rapidly between low-power and full-power states.
+A common heuristic says that a device which hasn't been used for a while is liable to remain unused; following this advice, drivers should yest allow devices to be suspended at runtime until they have been inactive for some minimum period.
+Even when the heuristic ends up being yesn-optimal, it will still prevent devices from "bouncing" too rapidly between low-power and full-power states.

 The term "autosuspend" is an historical remnant.
 It doesn't mean that the